-AASL has announced the recipients of its 2015 awards.
-AASL awards and grants recognize excellence and showcase best practices in the school library field in categories that include collaboration, leadership and innovation.
+AASL has announced the recipients of its 2018 awards.
+AASL awards and grants recognize excellence and showcase best practices in the school library field in categories that include collaboration, leadership, and innovation.
 Recipients of this prestigious program are celebrated for their outstanding talent and dedication to the profession.

 Sponsored by Follett, the award annually recognizes a school library program that meets the needs of the changing school and library environment and is fully integrated into the school’s curriculum.
-Winners receive a crystal obelisk and $10,000.
+Recipient receives a crystal obelisk and $10,000.

 - ABC-CLIO Leadership Grant

-Sponsored by ABC-CLIO, the grant awards up to $1,750 to school library associations that are AASL affiliates for planning and implementing leadership programs at the state, regional or local levels.
+Sponsored by ABC-CLIO, the up to $1,750 grant is awarded to school library associations that are AASL affiliates for planning and implementing leadership programs at the state, regional, or local levels.